-In the relentless pursuit of cures for some of the most challenging diseases of our time, The University of Texas Health Science Center at Tyler investigators conduct research that includes clinical, translational, and basic science aimed at improving the quality of human life.
+In the relentless pursuit of cures for some of the most challenging diseases of our time, The University of Texas at Tyler Health Science Center (HSC) investigators conduct research that includes clinical, translational, and basic science aimed at improving the quality of human life.

-As a testament to our capability and strength, UTHSCT investigators successfully conduct competitive research funded by the National Institutes of Health (NIH).
+As a testament to our capability and strength, HSC investigators successfully conduct competitive research funded by the National Institutes of Health (NIH).

 Center for Biomedical Research